DockDockGoose/Project/README.md

 This user is created through the docker entrypoint script that is mounted as mongo-init.js.
 In order for the script and dockerfiles to run correctly, we have to run a fresh docker instance of the database.

 As it is a linked volume, please ensure that the stocksite/data-db directory has been deleted prior to running the docker-compose for the first time since docker tries to preserve as much data as it can and thus retains the no root user db.
 By deleting, it can be freshly created by docker-compose.
+You can automate this db flush by uncommenting `python manage.py flush --no-input` from entrypoint.sh.
+The web server now waits for mongodb to be all setup before starting thanks to entrypoint.sh.

 There might be a better way to set up mongo and docker but for now, this works so yay!

+### Local Docker Development

-Run the application:
+To run the development config of the application:
 ```
 docker-compose build
 docker-compose up